 Victoria Park, London Ontario

 Archaeological fieldwork conducted by D.R.
 Poulton & Associates has continued at intervals in Victoria Park over the last 18 years.
-The vast majority of archaeological remains uncovered relate to the British Military occupation of the site between 1840-1853 and 1861-1869 then the early park landscape design features.
-The high level of preservation on this site provides interesting details such as some interior walls in the barracks were covered in whitewashed plaster and some were covered in red plaster.
+The vast majority of archaeological remains uncovered relate to the British Military occupation of the site between 1840-1853 and 1861-1869.
+The high level of preservation on this site provides interesting details, such as the fact that some interior walls in the barracks were covered in whitewashed plaster and others in red plaster.

-Since the discovery of what lies under the lush canvas of Victoria Park, archaeological excavations are undertaken before the city makes any improvements to the park.
-This is done to ensure the park’s historical layers are preserved.
+Since the discovery of what lies under the lush canvas of Victoria Park, archaeological excavations must be undertaken before the city makes any changes to the park.
+This is done to ensure that the park’s historical layers are preserved.
 In addition to supporting the archaeological fieldwork, the City has erected plaques in Victoria Park to commemorate the history of the property.
-To date, excavations have recovered hundreds of thousands of artifacts which will eventually find its new home in the collections of Museum London.
+To date, excavations have recovered hundreds of thousands of artifacts which will eventually find their new home in the collections of Museum London.

-To discover more about London Parks, come in to see the Changing Landscapes: Unearthing London’s Past exhibit to see the complete timeline of Springbank Gardens and Victoria Park along with additional photos, and excavated materials.
+To discover more about London Parks, come in to see the Changing Landscapes: Unearthing London’s Past exhibit for the complete timeline of Springbank Gardens and Victoria Park, along with additional photos and excavated materials.